shruti-gupta29/Shrutigupta-demo/README.md

 # Shrutigupta-demo
-This is my first git repository
+This is my first git repository.
+Hello